eliblocks/sumit-interview/README.md

 ### Tips

-* Rails provides a ton of [generators](https://guides.rubyonrails.org/command_line.html#bin-rails-generate) to help scaffold out this work, be sure to use them!
+* Rails provides a ton of [generators](https://guides.rubyonrails.org/command_line.html#bin-rails-generate) to help scaffold out this work, don't be afraid to use them!
 * Don't focus too much on the UI layout, we're more interested in how you tackle the mechanics of the different features.
 * Check out the documenation of the Plutus engine for information on how the models in the engine are configured.

 ## Extras

-If you still have time and want to take this to another level, write some notes, or continue to add changes with the following in mind: one of the interesting challenges that we will be running into is the fact that Accounts will be associated with different entities.
+If you still have time and want to take this to another level, write some notes, or continue to add changes with the following in mind: one of the interesting challenges that we will be running into is the fact that Accounts will be associated with different entities (an entity is a legal entity such as an LLC or a Trust - the model already exists on the app).

 How would you update your changes here to be able to associate a single entity to an account?